Mr-Seye/Mr-Seye/README.md

 # 👋 Hello, I'm Jordan!

-🎓 I'm a Computer Science graduate based in the UK, passionate about building software that solves real-world problems.
+🎓 I'm a Computer Science graduate based in the South East of England, UK, passionate about building software that solves real-world problems.
 🔐 My focus lies in **cybersecurity**, **machine learning**, and **developer tools**.

 ---